smoochy/episeerr/README.md

 - Managing limited storage with surgical precision

 **How it works:**
-1. Request via Episeerr interface or use `episeerr_select` tag in Jellyseerr/Overseerr
+1. Make request with `episeerr_select` tag in Jellyseerr/Overseerr/sonarr
-2. Choose seasons and specific episodes
+2. Choose seasons and specific episodes in episeerr
 3. Only selected episodes are monitored and downloaded

 ---